GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 - [Credential](https://csrc.nist.gov/glossary/term/credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An object or data structure that authoritatively binds an identity - via an identifier or identifiers - and (optionally) additional attributes, to at least one authenticator possessed and controlled by a subscriber.
 - [Derived PIV (DPIV) Credential](https://csrc.nist.gov/glossary/term/derived_piv_credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} — A credential issued based on proof of possession and control of a PIV Card.
 Derived PIV credentials are typically used in situations that do not easily accommodate a PIV Card, such as in conjunction with mobile devices.
 - Fast IDentity Online (FIDO) 2 - FIDO2 is a FIDO specification, Client-to-Authenticator Protocol (CTAP), and a World Wide Web Consortium (W3C) standard, Web Authentication (WebAuthn).
 FIDO2 is backward compatible with its predecessor, FIDO Universal 2nd Factor (U2F).
-- FIDO Passkey (otherwise known as a FIDO discoverable credential)- Similar to a platform authenticator, but **the individual unique keys** are exportable and shareable between devices and people.
+- FIDO Passkey (otherwise known as a FIDO discoverable credential)- Similar to a platform authenticator, but the **individual unique keys** are exportable and shareable between devices and people.
 - [FIDO Certification](https://fidoalliance.org/certification/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A vendor product is found compliant through an authorized FIDO testing center or event with the FIDO Universal Authentication Framework (UAF), Universal 2 Factor (U2F), or FIDO2 specification and listed on the [FIDO Certified website](https://fidoalliance.org/certification/fido-certified-products/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 - [FIDO Platform Authenticator](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A hardware-based authenticator built into a device such as a laptop, tablet, or smartphone that implements the FIDO2 specification in an authenticator that is embedded in the device, typically in a restricted execution environment in that device.
+Some FIDO platform authenticators may also double as a FIDO Passkey, but are not exportable.
 - [FIDO Roaming Authenticator](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A hardware-based security key that can connect to a client device via USB or NFC.
 They may also take other forms, such as a smart card, or be a component of a device like a smartphone.
 - [Multi-factor Authentication (MFA)](https://csrc.nist.gov/glossary/term/multi_factor_authentication){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An authentication system that requires more than one distinct authentication factor for successful authentication.
 - Only Locally Trusted (OLT) - A Public Key Infrastructure used internally by an organization and not trusted outside a security boundary.
 Examples of an OLT PKI are Active Directory Certificate Services for domain controllers.
 - [Phishing](https://csrc.nist.gov/glossary/term/phishing){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A technique for attempting to acquire sensitive data, such as bank account numbers, through a fraudulent solicitation in email or on a web site, in which the perpetrator masquerades as a legitimate business or reputable person.
 - [Phishing-resistant Authentication](https://zerotrust.cyber.gov/federal-zero-trust-strategy/#references){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Authentication processes designed to detect and prevent disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system.
+In 800-63-3, this aligns with verifier impersonation resistance or highly resistant to Man in the Middle attacks.
 - [PIV Credential](https://csrc.nist.gov/glossary/term/piv_credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A credential that authoritatively binds an identity (and, optionally, additional attributes) to the authenticated cardholder that is issued, managed, and used in accordance with the PIV standards.
 These credentials include public key certificates stored on a PIV Card as well as other authenticators bound to a PIV identity account as derived PIV credentials.
 - [PIV-Interoperable (PIV-I) Credential](https://www.idmanagement.gov/university/pivi/) - An identity credential that is conformant with the Federal Government PIV Standards for identity assurance and authenticator assurance but asserts no personnel vetting assurance in a baseline, standardized manner.
 - [Trusted Platform Module (TPM)](https://csrc.nist.gov/glossary/term/trusted_platform_module){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A tamper-resistant integrated circuit built into some computer motherboards that can perform cryptographic operations (including key generation) and protect small amounts of sensitive information, such as passwords and cryptographic keys.
 - [Verifier](https://csrc.nist.gov/glossary/term/verifier){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An entity that verifies the claimant’s identity by verifying the claimant’s possession and control of one or two authenticators using an authentication protocol.
 To do this, the verifier may also need to validate credentials that link the authenticator(s) to the subscriber’s identifier and check their status.
-- [Verifier Impersonation](https://csrc.nist.gov/glossary/term/verifier_impersonation){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A scenario where the attacker impersonates the verifier in an authentication protocol, usually to capture information that can be used to masquerade as a subscriber to the real verifier.
+- [Verifier Impersonation Resistance](https://csrc.nist.gov/glossary/term/verifier_impersonation){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A scenario where the attacker impersonates the verifier in an authentication protocol, usually to capture information that can be used to masquerade as a subscriber to the real verifier.
 - Workforce Identity - Using identity, credential, and access management capabilities to provide employees and other internal users, such as contractors and partners, secure access to organization-owned resources.

 ## Audience

-This playbook is designed to assist agency ICAM program managers, enterprise, and application architects in reducing or replacing passwords in their agency or applications with phishing resistant authentication methods.
-IT program participants including program managers and application teams may find value in incorporating this playbook in their technology implementation planning.
+This playbook is designed to assist agency ICAM program managers, enterprise, and application architects in reducing or replacing passwords in their agency or applications with phishing-resistant authentication methods.
+IT program participants, including program managers and application teams, may find value in incorporating this playbook in their technology implementation planning.

 ## Disclaimer

-The FIDO2 CoA developed this playbook, along with content developed by the Phishing Resistant Authenticator Working Group of the ICAM Subcommittee.
-U.S. Federal Executive Branch agencies can use this playbook to plan and integrate phishing resistant authenticators into their agency ICAM processes.
+U.S. Federal Executive Branch agencies can use this playbook to plan and integrate phishing-resistant authenticators into their agency's ICAM processes.
 This playbook is not an official policy, does not mandate an agency action, nor does it provide authoritative information technology terms.
-It includes best practices to supplement existing federal policies and builds upon Office of Management and Budget Memorandum 22-09 and existing FICAM guidance and playbooks.
+It includes best practices to supplement existing federal policies and builds upon Office of Management and Budget Memorandum 22-09, 19-17, and existing FICAM guidance and playbooks.
 Subject areas with intersecting scopes, such as identity proofing, lifecycle management, authenticator binding, credentialing standards, and authenticator assurance levels, are considered only to the extent they relate to identifying and implementing phishing-resistant authentication.
 Privileged access management (e.g., superusers, domain administrators) is out of the scope of this playbook.

 <div class="usa-alert usa-alert--slim">
   <div class="usa-alert__body">